-Doctor James Dobson, the highly respected Evangelical Christian leader and founder of Focus on the Family, inexplicably turned peevish last month when he launched a mean spirited attack on former Tennessee Senator and Republican Presidential candidate Fred Thompson.
-The unexpected unpleasantness emanating from Colorado Springs left many Evangelical Christians in Tennesee, myself included, wondering why Doctor Dobson chose to tear into a man that all Tennesseans hold in high regard.
+Doctor James Dobson, the highly respected Evangelical Christian leader and founder of Focus on the Family inexplicably turned peevish last month when he launched a mean spirited attack on former Tennessee Senator and Republican Presidential candidate Fred Thompson.
+The unexpected pleasantness emanating from Colorado Springs left many Evangelical Christians in Tennesee, myself included, wondering why Doctor Dobson chose to tear into a man that all Tennesseans hold in high regard.

 The attacks on Thompson began earlier this year when Dobson questioned publicly whether Thompson really was a Christian.
 Apparently, Doctor Dobson has the ability to look into Mr. Thompson's heart and discern that his baptism as a young man into the Church of Christ in Lawrenceburg, Tennessee was not genuine.
 Then last month, a Dobson supporter leaked an email of Dobson's assessment of Thompson to the Dallas Morning News.
 The email, as reported, quoted Doctor Dobson as saying:

 "Isn't Thompson the candidate that is opposed to a constitutional amendment to protect marriage, believes there should be 50 different definitions of marriage in the U.S., favors McCain-Feingold, won't talk at all about what he believes, can't speak his way out of a paper bag on the campaign trail?
 He has no passion, no zeal, no apparent 'want to', yet he is apparently the great hope that burns in the breasts of many conservative Christians?
 Well, not for me, my brothers, not for me."

 This critique was followed by a New York Times op-ed piece in which Dobson disavowed Thompson, Rudy Giuliani, and Mitt Romney.